-- 18. WFP is committed to meeting the needs of its clients with the aim of helping humanitarian and development actors to become more efficient and effective.
-WFP adopts industry benchmarks to the extent possible, providing reliable service, catering to customer concerns and minimizing transactional processes. - 19.
-Accepting the mandate given by the High-Level Committee on Management and the responsibility for administering all United Nations humanitarian and other air operations, WFP, by means of the passenger prioritization system (detailed in paragraph 44 and 45), facilitates equal access to UNHAS for all organizations engaged in life-saving humanitarian interventions, including but not limited to international and national NGOs, United Nations agencies, funds and programmes and the diplomatic community.
+25. Accepting the mandate given by the High-Level Committee on Management and the responsibility for administering all United Nations humanitarian and other air operations, WFP, by means of the passenger prioritization system (detailed in paragraphs 60-62), facilitates equal access to UNHAS for all organizations engaged in life-saving humanitarian interventions, including but not limited to international and national NGOs, United Nations agencies, funds and programmes and the diplomatic community.